SietseAchterop/RtcNoordApp/README.md

 In this tab we study the traces in more detail.
 Some panning and zooming is also possible here.
+Clicking on a line displays the sensors value.
 The next screenshot shows a number of sensors, where they are scaled in such a way that the individual graphs are more or less the same size.

 ![Eerste](docs/ViewPiece.png)